 - 1. Fix it first projects.
 "Fix it First" concepts are an important feature of the SRF programs.
-These concepts include: - Replacing existing infrastructure. - Augmenting infrastructure capacity to meet the needs of currently served areas. - Repair or replacement of existing drinking water systems or individual household water systems (generally wells).
-1 - Creating cluster systems to address localized individual home drinking water needs, thus avoiding the alternative of running service lines through undeveloped land.
+These concepts include: - Replacing existing infrastructure. - Augmenting infrastructure capacity to meet the needs of currently served areas. - Repairing or replacing existing drinking water systems or individual household water systems (generally wells).
+1 - Creating cluster systems to address localized individual home drinking water needs, thus avoiding the alternative of running service lines through undeveloped land. - Replacing antiquated and ineffective technology with more efficient technology that improves water quantity and quality.